Audio Transfer Learning Using Experiment Manager

 These results highlight the tradeoffs between the different network designs.
 The

-VGGish network performs slightly worse in terms of accuracy but requires over 20 times more memory than
+VGGish network performs slightly worse in terms of accuracy and requires over 20 times more memory than

 YAMNet.
-Lastly, the custom network has the worst accuracy by a small margin but also uses the least memory.
+Lastly, the custom network has the worst accuracy by a small margin, but the network also uses the least memory.

 VGGish are pretrained networks, the custom network converges the fastest.
 Looking at the NumIters column, the custom network takes the most batch iterations to converge because it is learning from scratch.
-But, since the custom network is much smaller and shallower than the deep pretrained models, each of these batch updates are processed much faster so the overall training time is reduced.
+As the custom network is much smaller and shallower than the deep pretrained models, each of these batch updates are processed much faster, thereby reducing the overall training time.

-To save one of the trained networks from any of the trials, right click on the corresponding row in the results table and select Export Trained Network.
+To save one of the trained networks from any of the trials, right-click the corresponding row in the results table and select Export Trained Network.

-To further analyze any of the individual trials, single click on the corresponding row, and under the Review Results tab in the top pane, you can choose to bring up a plot of the training progress or a confusion matrix of the resulting trained model.
-Below shows the confusion matrix for the
+To further analyze a trial, click on the corresponding row, and under the Review Results tab in the app toolstrip, choose to plot of the training progress or a confusion matrix of the trained model.
+This diagram shows the confusion matrix for the

 Yamnet model from trial 2 of the experiment.

-The model struggles most at differentiating between the pair of commands "off" and "up" as well as the pair "no" and "go", although the accuracy is generally uniform across all classes.
-Further, the model is very confident in predicting the "yes" command as the false positive rate for that class is only .4%.
+The model struggles most at differentiating between the "off" and "up" and "no" and "go" commands, although the accuracy is generally uniform across all classes.
+Further, the model successfully predicts the "yes" command as the false positive rate for that class is only 0.4%.

 Warden P. "Speech Commands: A public dataset for single-word speech recognition", 2017.
 Available from https://storage.googleapis.com/download.tensorflow.org/data/speech_commands_v0.01.tar.gz.
 Copyright Google 2017.
 The Speech Commands Dataset is licensed under the Creative Commons Attribution 4.0 license, available here: https://creativecommons.org/licenses/by/4.0/legalcode.